-Fund Balance - The Library reports fund balance in classifications that comprise a hierarchy based primarily on the extent to which the Library is bound to honor constraints on the specific purposes for which amounts in those funds can be spent.
+Fund Balance - Fund balance included in the general fund represents amounts available for anticipation as revenue in future years' budgets.
+The Library reports fund balance in classifications that comprise a hierarchy based primarily on the extent to which the Library is bound to honor constraints on the specific purposes for which amounts in those funds can be spent.
 The Library's classifications, and policies for determining such classifications, are as follows: